wherrera10/ThreadSafeDicts.jl/README.md

 Struct and constructor for ThreadSafeDict.
 There is one lock per Dict struct.
 All functions lock this lock, pass arguments to the d member Dict, unlock the spinlock, and then return what is returned by the Dict.

+If there are going to be a large number of threads competing to update the `Dict`, causing most of the threads to be blocked at any given time, you may be better off keeping a `Dict` in a separate thread which accepts updates via a `Channel` of `Pair`s.
+YMMMV.
 <br /><br />

     getindex(dic::ThreadSafeDict, k)